rsyncOSX/RsyncOSXdocs/content/post/RsyncGUIIntro.md

 Select `Add` button to add task.

 Return back to the **Synchronize tab**, select the task and you are ready to go.
+A **double click** on the selected will execute a estimation (`--dry-run`) and present the result.
+The next double click will execute the real synchronizing of data.

 ![](/images/RsyncOSX/master/intro/main2.png)